lasersquid/OvensCookFasterMod/README.md

 ## Build instructions:
 1. Clone repo.
-Create directories "il2cpp_libs" and "mono_libs" inside PlantsAlwaysGrow directory.
+Create directories "il2cpp_libs" and "mono_libs" inside OvensCookFaster directory.
 2. Open solution in Visual Studio (I used v2022).
-Load OvensAlwaysCook.csproj for the IL2CPP version, and OvensAlwaysCookMono.csproj for the Mono version.
+Load OvensCookFaster.csproj for the IL2CPP version, and OvensCookFasterMono.csproj for the Mono version.
 3. Install recommended NuGet packages (Project>Manage NuGet Packages).
 4. For each missing dependency, copy required libraries to the respective *_libs directories.
 	* For the IL2CPP libraries, copy DLLs from Schedule I's "MelonLoader/Il2CppAssemblies" and "MelonLoader/net6" directories to the il2cpp_libs directory.